jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

 (3) Section GD 1 does not apply in respect of any trading stock which is transferred to any person in accordance with a relationship agreement.

 ### FF 14 Leased assets
-Where— the income under section FC 5 of the transferee derived in the tax year in which the asset is sold or otherwise disposed of by the transferee includes an amount equal to the excess or the total amount of the deductions that the person first mentioned in this section has been allowed, whichever is the less.
+Where—the income under section FC 5 of the transferee derived in the tax year in which the asset is sold or otherwise disposed of by the transferee includes an amount equal to the excess or the total amount of the deductions that the person first mentioned in this section has been allowed, whichever is the less.
   (a) any person has leased, rented, or hired any asset, being any plant or machinery (including a motor vehicle) or other equipment or a temporary building, and that person has been allowed a deduction in any tax year for the consideration paid or given in respect of that lease, rental, or hire; and
   (b) that person, or any other person where that person and that other person are associated persons, at any time purchases or otherwise acquires that asset; and
   (c) that person or that other person who so purchases or otherwise acquires that asset transfers that asset to any further person in accordance with a relationship agreement; and